rico345100/socket.io-file-client/readme.md

 start uploading to server.
 After upload begins, these events will triggered:
 * start: fires on start
 * stream: fires on chunk of data sent.
 This event has argument for uploading information.
-* complete: fires on complete
+* complete: fires on complete.
+This event has argument for uploaded file info: { path: 'UPLOADED_PATH' }

 stream event has one argument which contains:
 * Object stream: Internally, this module merge the data from client until file is all uploaded.
 This stream is part of file that client keep sending it.